truera/trulens/trulens_eval/README.md

 This evaluates if the language of the prompt and response match.

 Language match is currently only available to use with HuggingFace as the model provider.
 This feedback function returns a score in the range from 0 to 1, where 1 indicates match and 0 indicates mismatch.

-### Disinformation

-This evaluates the prompt or response to determine if it is likely to be disinformation.

-Disinformation is currently only available to be used with Cohere, and uses the classification endpoint and a small set of examples stored in feedback_prompts.py to return a 0 or 1.

 ### Toxicity